LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 Documents   (755 Jimbo, Jimbo) file.txt    (664 Jimbo, Jimbo)
 ```
+//Make programs to show this
+The entire directory path and their permissions have to allow for a user to access the file they want, and it is used as a way to enforce security.
+The easiest way to think about how permissions work for a directory is the think of them as a step.
+The file path shows all the steps you will need to take with each step needing to grant you access to move forward.
+This example path and permissions in absolute form will be used as an example.

 //probably will move this into the directory chapter
 //something about directory permissions
 //checking up the tree

 ##### Sticky Bit

+Since the `-wx` permissions on a directory allows for deleting or renaming files for the owner or group the sticky bit was created.
+The sticky bit is there to only allow the owner of the file or directory to change or delete their files.

 #### Links